Rover Resources Center

 Coil Spring Configuration

-Press and hold the mode selection button for 3 seconds until a single long tone is emitted.
+Press and hold the mode selection button for 3 seconds.

 Air Suspension Configuration

-Continue to hold the mode selection button down for a further 3 seconds until 2 long tones are emitted.
+Continue to hold the mode selection button down for a further 3 seconds.

-Continue to hold the mode selection button down for a further 3 seconds until 3 long tones are emitted.
+Continue to hold the mode selection button down for a further 3 seconds.

 If the button is held down continuously the device will cycle through the modes until it is released.